ansible/galaxy_ng/docs/dev/setup.md

     We require all commits to be signed, so configure PGP signing on your git

-## Configuring your local editing environment
+## Configuring your local code editor

 Set your working directory to Galaxy folder